plain-plain-text/atom-config/README.md

 ### Windows

-1. Save [atom-setup.ps1](https://raw.githubusercontent.com/plain-plain-text/atom-config/master/setup-atom.ps1) as a file to your desktop.
+1. Save [atom-setup.ps1](https://raw.githubusercontent.com/plain-plain-text/atom-config/master/setup-atom.ps1) as a file to your desktop by right-clicking on the link and choosing “Save Link As...”
-1. Right click on the file and choose “Run from PowerShell” in the drop-down menu.
+1. Right click on the file and choose “Run with PowerShell” in the drop-down menu.
 1. Several screens will popup and then disappear, suggesting the process has executed.

+If you do not see the “Run with PowerShell” command or get an error about a “PSSecurityException,”:

+1. Open the DOS prompt by typing “cmd” in the search window in the taskbar or Start Menu.
+Choose the first result.
+1. Type in `powershell -ExecutionPolicy Unrestricted` and hit “Enter.”
+The prompt (the part ending in `>`) should change and have a `PS` at the start.
+1. Type `~\Desktop\setup-atom.ps1` and hit “Enter.”
+1. A warning about running scripts will appear.
+Type `r` for “Run Once” and hit “Enter.”
+1. Several windows will popup and disappear, suggesting the process has executed.

 ## Packages